kcorrect

 General description

 This page describes the IDL version of the kcorrect software, which is no longer under development.
-There is now a beta Python version that you should consider testing instead.
+There is now a Python version that you use instead.

 The code and results are described in a paper in the Astronomical Journal.